 Lead researcher Dr Niraj Lal from The Australian National University (ANU) said the team made similar structures at the nanoscale and applied the same principles in the butterfly wing phenomenon to finely control the direction of light in experiments.

-“There’s a whole bunch of potential new applications using our light-control technique, including next-generation solar cell, architectural and stealth technologies,” said Dr Lal from the ANU Research School of Engineering.
+“There’s a whole bunch of potential new applications using our light-control technique, including next-generation solar cell, architectural and stealth technologies,” said Dr Lal from the ANU Research School of Electrical, Energy and Materials Engineering.

 He said scientists can greatly improve the efficiency of solar cells with effective light management.